adaamko/POTATO/README.md

     pickle.dump(val.graph, f)
 ```

-To see the code you can check the jupyter notebook under *notebooks/examples.ipynb*

 ## Frontend

 If the DataFrame is ready with the parsed graphs, the UI can be started to inspect the extracted rules and modify them.
 The frontend is a streamlit app, the simplest way of starting it is (the training and the validation dataset must be provided):